– 4 X 100 % EXPANDING OUR RANGE

 We believe using recycled TR product is an important active sustainable choice, as the current surging demand for natural rubber is causing massive deforestation in order to make space for natural rubber plantations, decimating some of the worlds most endangered forests, putting wildlife and critical ecosystems at risk.

-We have taken into consideration the experience of our Portugese partner, who is head of our shoe production, a second-generation shoe maker.
+We have taken into consideration the experience of our Portuguese partner, who is head of our shoe production, a second-generation shoe maker.
 Together we have reached the following conclusions:

 1. TR has the same performance qualities in terms of support and strength as rubber.